Illinois Compiled Statutes

 assignee may make application for and the court shall order that the tax

 purchase be set aside as a sale in error.
+A sale in error may not be granted under this Section if the lien has been released, satisfied, discharged, or waived.
 A filing or appearance fee shall not

 be required of a county, city, village or incorporated town seeking to enforce its